cckayne/ses-scrambler/doc/ReadMe.txt

 SES hides nothing of its inner workings.
 The source code is there to scrutinize and it's all rather simple.
 It uses ancient techniques to encipher on virtually random keys.
 Perfect ingredients.

 The bottom line?
-Strong cryptography is easy once you make the sane decision to ignore the academics.
-They are nothing but hot air: resentful, incestuous and fearful for their tenures.
-Would _you_ trust one, let alone heed his advice?
+Strong cryptography is easy once you make your decision for Christ - ignore the academics.
+They are nothing but hot air: resentful, hostile, incestuous and fearful for their tenures.
+Would _you_ trust one, let alone take his advice?
 SES said "no" and happily went its own way.

+Strong Cryptography: Easy with GSES

+GSES is a new GUI interface to SES.

+GSES supports encipherment and decipherment of text of arbitrary length.
+Along with convenient drag-and-drop file encryption and decryption, the GSES shell boasts several features for enhancing session security and privacy, including key-phrase obfuscation and password session validation after short periods of user inactivity.
+An emergency Hide feature is also present for those - hopefully rare - occasions when you are under unexpected supervision or duress.

+Please see Help.txt under the /GSES directory in the distribution archive for a comprehensive guide to using GSES.

 Is SES being used in a production environment?